tealblend/tealblend.github.io/_posts/2016-2-16-Dataworks.md

   2. From there you will see different database service that Dataworks can connect to, click on the IBM dashDB .

-  3. Upon clicking, it will ask for some information such as username password and the host name.
+  3. Upon clicking, it will ask you information such as username password and the host name.

   4. Go to the window where your dashDB is located and click the `Service Credentials`.